 If you’re not in the mood to exercise, you need to work at a standing desk.
 At the very least, this will lengthen your insides and let gravity do its job.

 Probiotics are healthy bacteria similar to the ones already living in your digestive tract.
-They are kind of like a special forces team that helps combat the effects of a poor diet, antibiotics, and stress.
+They are like a special forces team that combats the effects of a poor diet, antibiotics, and stress.

 - Shakeology, which contains probiotic digestive enzymes